 But it's a delicate balance to reach your long-term savings goals while also preserving what you've built, and selling mutual funds and other investments at the wrong time can disrupt it.

-Let's look more closely at the role
+Let's look more closely at what to consider before you sell them.

 Key factors to consider before selling mutual funds